yoshisuga/MAME4iOS/iOS-res/help.md

 ## Multiplayer game start using game controllers

+You can start a multiplayer game (1,2,3 or 4) players from the MAME4iOS menu.

 If a user inserts a COIN or hits START with a game controller, it will be interpeted as a COIN/START for that player.

 You can insert a COIN or do a START for another player from the main Game Controller by pressing one of the following.